 How Do You Begin the Conversation?

 Many people interview artists before a tattoo, so artists are accustomed to and comfortable with these discussions.
 Tattoo artists are also salespeople.
-They may say “Great!
+They may say, “Great!
 Let’s set up an appointment!”
 However, it is always okay to say that you are shopping around as long as you are respectful of the artist’s time.

-After you have chosen an artist, you might want to read Designing the Perfect Tattoo with Your Artist.
+After you have chosen an artist, you might want to read Designing the Perfect Tattoo With Your Artist.

 Victoria M. on July 29, 2019: